ryo8000/dropbox-connector/README.md

 # Google Cloud Search DropBox Connector

+The Google Cloud Search DropBox Connector is a DropBox Connector that uses the [Google Cloud Search SDK](https://developers.google.com/cloud-search).
+It allows you to search data stored in DropBox using [Google Cloud Search](https://workspace.google.com/products/cloud-search/).

+- Using Google Cloud Search, you can search your data with high speed, high accuracy, and intuitively.
+- Users only see search results for content they have access to.
+- Google Cloud Search is available if you are using Google Workspace Business and Enterprise editions.
-The Google Cloud Search DropBox Connector enables indexing of content stored in a DropBox environment.
-This connector implements the [graph traversal strategy](https://developers.google.com/cloud-search/docs/guides/content-connector#graph-traversal) provided by the [Content Connector SDK](https://developers.google.com/cloud-search/docs/guides/content-connector).
+- This connector implements the [graph traversal strategy](https://developers.google.com/cloud-search/docs/guides/content-connector#graph-traversal) provided by the [Content Connector SDK](https://developers.google.com/cloud-search/docs/guides/content-connector).

-Before running the DropBox content connector, you must map the principals used in DropBox to identities in the Google Cloud Identity service.
+- Before running the DropBox content connector, you must map the principals used in DropBox to identities in the Google Cloud Identity service.

 ## Build instructions

+Building this connector requires the following development tools:

+- Java SE Development Kit (JDK) version 1.8.0_20 or greater
+- Apache Maven version 3.3.0 or greater.

-1. Build the connector
+1. Install the Google Cloud Search SDK

+   For more details, please refer to [this GitHub page](https://github.com/google-cloudsearch/connector-sdk).

+2. Build this DropBox Connector

    a.
 Build the ZIP file: